InsanityDeveloper/osu-explorer/README.md

 # Installation
 Make sure you have Java installed.

-Download "osu-explorer.jar" from the latest release.
+Download "osu-explorer.jar" and "osu-explorer.reg" from the latest release.

 Under your user profile, create a folder called OsuExplorer.
 Put the file "osu-explorer.jar" in there.